 - Old fabric or paper towels

 When you decide to dye your clothing, at first buy fabric dye.
 You can visit your nearest craft or fabric store to buy a fabric dye, hope you’ll get what you want.

-But also you can buy fabric dye from online as well.
-Fabric dye comes in liquid or powder, both works fine.
+But also you can buy fabric dye online as well.
+Fabric dye comes in liquid or powder, both work fine.

 Before you start mixing dye put your rubber hand gloves on to make sure you don’t get dyed your hand.

 Step Two: Mix Your Dye with Salt or Distilled Vinegar and Water: